alexanderczernik/alexanderczernik.github.io/_pages/about.md

 In April I completed my Master’s Degree in Mathematics at the **University of Bonn** (I am just waiting for my final grade), where my work focused on the intersection of stochastic analysis and constructive quantum field theory.

 My recent research investigates the stochastic quantization of the $$\Phi^4_2$$-model.
-Specifically, I proved that the non-interacting scalar Euclidean Quantum Field Theory (EQFT) measure is the unique equilibrium state of the underdamped Langevin quantization of the mean-field limit of the $$\Phi^4_2$$-model.
+Specifically, I proved that the non-interacting scalar Euclidean Quantum Field Theory measure is the unique equilibrium state of the underdamped Langevin quantization of the mean-field limit of the $$\Phi^4_2$$-model.

 Currently, I am working along two parallel tracks: compiling this recent uniqueness result into a solo preprint, and shifting my focus from the abstract mathematical foundations toward **computational quantum field theory**—exploring how the mathematical frameworks can be implemented numerically to make physical predictions.